CIA-Oceanix/CIA-Oceanix.github.io/_pages/assembly.md

 permalink: /assembly
 ---

 # First OceaniX Annual Assembly on Sept.
-15 2021
+15 2021, PNBI, Brest

 We are glad to announce the **first annual assembly of AI Chair OceaniX to be held on Sept.
 15 2021**.
 The assembly will combine an **in-person meeting at the PNBI on the "Technopôle Brest Iroise, Brest"** and **remote participations on zoom** (link to be posted ni due time).